Your privacy is important to us. This privacy notice (“Privacy Notice”) applies to every person from the EEA, Switzerland and the UK:

 We may also need to process voice recordings where we are required to record telephone calls for financial regulatory purposes or other proportionate purposes (e.g. to establish the existence of facts relevant to Citadel’s business; to ascertain compliance with regulatory or self-regulatory practices or procedures relevant to Citadel’s business; to ascertain or demonstrate standards that are or ought to be achieved by persons using the system; to prevent or detect crime or to investigate or detect the unauthorised use of the communications system or ensure the effective operation of the system.)

-Please note that in this Privacy Notice when we reference the processing of personal data related to any corporate clients, investors, or intermediaries we also mean any individual whose personal data may be processed by us as a result of providing the Services.
+Please note that in this Privacy Notice, when we reference the processing of personal data related to any corporate clients, investors, or intermediaries, we also mean any of their personnel whose personal data may be processed by us in connection with our engagement and provision of the Services.

 We collect and process personal data about our suppliers (including trading counterparties) and their representatives in order to manage the relationship, contract, to receive services from our suppliers and, where relevant, to provide the Services to our clients.